 Guidance on EMF compliance and enforcement

-Licensees will be required to take into account Ofcom’s Guidance on EMF Compliance and Enforcement when evaluating their compliance with the EMF licence condition.
-Our guidance includes information on:
+Spectrum users are required to take into account Ofcom’s "Guidance on EMF Compliance and Enforcement" when evaluating their compliance with the EMF licence condition.
+The guidance includes details of:

 - when spectrum users are not required to comply with the general public EMF limits;

 - the methods spectrum users may use to assess compliance;

 - the records a spectrum users should keep in order to demonstrate compliance;

 - what we mean by members of the general public and the areas in which spectrum users need to ensure the general EMF public limits are not breached;

 - how to ensure compliance when a spectrum user has more than one piece of equipment on the same site;